TRICK-OR-TREAT AND SHARE THE STREET

 OPERATION SAFE ATV

-On October 25th and 26th, and November 1st and November 2nd, 2014, between the hours of 12:00 p.m. and 5:00 p.m. each day, the Okeechobee County Sheriff’s Office along with officers from Florida Wildlife Commission will be conducting Operation Safe ATV.
+On November 1st and November 2nd, 2014, between the hours of 12:00 p.m. and 5:00 p.m. each day, the Okeechobee County Sheriff’s Office along with officers from Florida Wildlife Commission will be conducting Operation Safe ATV.
 This will take place on the Viking Properties, located in the northwest area of Okeechobee County, Florida.

 The overall objectives for this operation will be to remind anyone that operates an ATV to exercise good common sense and to adhere to proper usage laws.
 The operation will also target the recent damage done in the area and inform everyone where they are allowed to ride.